mit-pdos/perennial/artifact/README.md

 ## Code and dependencies

-As a quick reference, here's the code the artifact covers:
+Here's the code the artifact covers:

-- Armada, which includes mailboat as an example
+- [Armada](https://github.com/mit-pdos/armada), which includes mailboat as an example
-- Goose
+- [Goose](https://github.com/tchajed/goose), the translator and Go support libraries
-- Mailboat (a Go mail server, written in the Goose subset)
+- [Mailboat](https://github.com/tchajed/mailboat) (a Go mail server, written in the Goose subset)

 Here are the dependencies for the artifact (just for reference; all of these are in the VM image):